jmichaelward/py-bgg/README.md

 I <3 Python.

 This project is exploratory only.
-It's purpose is to:
+Its purpose is to:

 1. Help reacquaint myself with database schema design.
 2. Learn how Python interacts with the database layer.